SCalwas/DoctorFill/README.md

 ```

 The intermediary will run and wait for notifications from GitHub.
 It requires
 no user interaction to perform its duties.
 Just run it and leave it alone.
-When
+To
-you want to terminate it, enter Ctrl-C.
+terminate the intermediary, enter Ctrl-C.

 If you want, you can optionally monitor in your browser the notifications and
 payloads that the intermediary receives from GitHub.
-To do so, in your browser,
+To do so, paste the
-go to the intermediary URL address.
-The loaded webpage is updated dynamically
+intermediary URL address into your browser.
+The loaded webpage is updated
-whenever it receives a notification.
+dynamically whenever it receives a notification.

 ## Adding functionality to Doctor Fill